-Jelly Bean to the masses and their open source project, developers are hard at work porting it to other devices.
+Now that Google has officially released Android 4.1 Jelly Bean to the masses and their open source project, developers are hard at work porting it to other devices.
 Sadly Google’s popular Nexus One isn’t receiving the

 Google is in the process of updating the Nexus One over the air with Gingerbread Android 2.3.4.
 The update doesn’t have everything other 2.3.4 users will enjoy, however.
 Since the Nexus One has no forward facing video

-Breaking news here, @GoogleNexus has just confirmed that Android 2.3.4 is all set and about to start rolling out in OTA updates to the Nexus One and Nexus S for some bug fixes, but the S also is getting GTalk video and voice chat.
-This is totally news to us.
-We reported that it may be coming, but not this soon.
-Oh and they even mentioned that a surprise is coming also.
-I wonder if we have a Nexus 2 in the works.
+Breaking news here, @GoogleNexus has just confirmed that Android 2.3.4 is all set and about to start rolling out in OTA updates to the Nexus One and Nexus S for some bug fixes, but the S also is getting GTalk video and voice

-Android 2.3.3 update for Nexus S and Nexus One has indeed gone out today for the greater good of humanity.
+As you may already be well aware, the Android 2.3.3 update for Nexus S and Nexus One has indeed gone out today for the greater good of humanity.
 What you might NOT know is that this update includes WebM support.
 What is WebM?
-It's a relatively new media file format designed specifically for the internet.
-What a WebM file consists of is VP8 video codec and Vorbis audio codec compressed audio streams.
-Well wait, what does that mean?
-Let's break it down.

 Google has begun pushing out Android 2.3.3 Gingerbread updates to the Google Nexus S and Nexus One.
 According to the official Nexus Twitter account, the over-the-air updates have already started, but users should be patient since